JetBrains/reveal.js/README.md

 ## How to set up presentation playback at a conference

-1. Download and unpack the latest revision from this repository's `master` branch (unless you have agreed to use a different revision) to an Intel NUC device that will be used to display presentations.
+1. Download and unpack the latest revision from this repository's `master` branch (unless you have agreed to use a different revision) to an Intel NUC device or other computer that will be used to display presentations.

 2. If necessary, modify the playlist to match a particular conference type.
 (See *How to select a playlist* below)

 3. Double-click `jetbrains-tools.html`.
+Presentations will be played back in a loop.

+You don't need to connect the device to the Internet: the presentations are self-contained and will work offline.

+## How to set up presentation playback with general JetBrains videos

+1. Check out the latest revision from this repository's `master` branch e.g. with `git clone https://github.com/JetBrains/reveal.js.git` (unless you have agreed to use a different revision) to an Intel NUC device or other computer that will be used to display presentations.

+2. If necessary, modify the playlist to match a particular conference type.
+(See *How to select a playlist* below)

+3. Double-click `jetbrains-general.html`.
 Presentations will be played back in a loop.

 You don't need to connect the device to the Internet: the presentations are self-contained and will work offline.